Breast Augmentation Overview

 Both saline and silicone breast implants remain popular choices among women today.
 The type chosen depends on a few different factors.
 Saline implants are filled with saltwater during surgery and this amount can be adjusted during the procedure.
 These implants can feel a bit firmer than silicone implants.
 Silicone implants have a pre-filled amount of cohesive gel when placed during surgery and they have a more natural feel.

 Both silicone and saline implants have a silicone shell, just the fill of the implant is different.
 A lot of consideration has gone into determining the safety of silicone implants.
-From 1992-2006 the FDA placed a moratorium on silicone implants use in breast augmentation.
+From 1992-2006 the FDA placed a moratorium on the use of silicone implants.
 During that time numerous large scale studies determined that the use of silicone implants in breast augmentation is safe.

 A couple of distinct differences between saline and silicone breast implants are that patients must be 18 years of age in order to receive saline implants, and 21 years of age for silicone.
 In addition, silicone implants usually cost about $1,000 more than saline.
 Also, how scar tissue forms (capsular tissue)around the implant is different between saline and silicone implants.
 Scar tissue will form around all implants placed in the body.
 In most patients this scar tissue or “capsule” is asymptomatic and causes no breast changes.
 In select patients, the scar tissue can tighten and cause something called a “capsular contracture”.
 Although rare, capsular contracture is more common with saline implants especially when placed above the chest muscle in the sub-glandular plane.